Taming the Unicorn

 The other nations would have adopted suitable mascots, as well.
 As griffins, phoenixes, and dragons are favoured as occult symbols, I surmise that they were animals that lived on Pre–Adamic Earth.
 They might have lived in the early dawn of our own Age, as well, though without supernatural abilities.

 There is paleontological proof that certain varieties of dinosaur fit the description of leviathan (a sea dragon) as it is depicted in the book of Job.
 This includes the creature's ability to breathe out fire.
 If this seems fanciful, I'd like to point out that there is no end to God's imagination.
 If we could see the entire panoply of God's creatures that He created, there is much that we would consider bizarre because of our limited experience.
 Consider the living creatures in Revelation and the ones Ezekiel saw.
-The bombardier beetle proves that some animals can produce fire.
+The bombardier beetle proves that some animals can produce fire by mixing chemicals within chambers in their body, triggered by fear or anger.

 The symbols that pop up in the occult are probably echoes from the condemned race, as are legends of fairies, dwarves, and elves.
 These creatures reverberate in various cultures around the world.
 The longings of demons pining for lost glory are whispered into human ears to snare their imaginations and hearts.
 It is the fuel behind the furious sword and sorcery trend that creates a longing for the barbarism of the pre–Adamic race, their longevity, and their powers.
 The reality Adam's race has been given is made to seem mundane and boring as ingratitude gains a foothold in rebellious hearts.